silicajelly/week1_codechallenge/README.md

 your Code should come after
 // write Code For the Code challenge

-assign your output to the finalOutput variable
+assign your output to the finalOutput variabl

 # YOUR README DESCRIPTION STARTS HERE